-The mouse comes with 11 customizable buttons that are scattered around it and the one-millisecond response time makes it an excellent choice for competitive gamers.
+The 11 customizable buttons and one-millisecond response time make it an excellent choice for competitive gamers.

 Packed with SteelSeries’ TrueMove3 sensor, Rival 310 has a maximum DPI capacity of 12,000.
 The “world’s first true esports sensor” has a tracking rate of 350 IPS and a one-millisecond response time.

 Weighing at only 88.3 grams, Rival 310 is one of the lighter mice considering its size, and it comes with eight programmable buttons.
 You can also use SteelSeries’ software to sync the RGB on your supported peripherals.

 The Omron mechanical switches used for the left and right clicks expand the mouse’s lifespan to at least 50 million clicks, making it a durable choice that should last you for years.
 The advertised click-spans tend to be rough estimates, so it doesn’t mean that your mouse will simply stop working after you cross the threshold.
 Most gaming mice tend to stay in top shape even after 50 million clicks.

 In terms of market dominance, Zowie may look like it’s slightly behind its competition, but it doesn’t take away anything from its desire to produce the best for gamers.
 Zowie has a reputation for cutting the unimportant corners for competitive gamers like RGB lights and focuses on providing the most value possible.